 I won't confuse the people with an "Animal House" reference, so let's get on to the picks:

 OLE MISS at KENTUCKY

-Edward Aschoff: This is the second straight week when a game will decide which team leaves with its first SEC win.
+Edward Aschoff: This is the second straight week where a game will decide which team leaves with its first SEC win.
 Kentucky was a part of that last week, but lost to Mississippi State.
 Now, the Wildcats take on that other school in the state that is looking for its first conference win.
 Ole Miss has played tough in the last two weeks, but has come up short.
-This is the week when the Rebels finally end that long SEC losing streak. ...
+This is the week where the Rebels finally end that long SEC losing streak. ...
 Ole Miss 27, Kentucky 23

 Chris Low: The loser of this game is probably looking at a winless season in the SEC.
 Injuries have played a role in both teams' struggles, and Kentucky has really been hit hard here lately.
 The Rebels have lost 11 straight SEC games dating back to last season, but that drought ends in the Bluegrass. ...
 Ole Miss 24, Kentucky 20